Munich Auer Dult

 As the centuries rolled away the religious aspect toned down and today it’s a purely “popular” people’s fair.
 The saints are still there in spirit, however, as the Dult takes place around the Mariahilfskirche (Mariahilfs Church).

-The Details of the Munich Auer Dult
+The details of the Munich Auer Dult

-Next on: In 2010 the Maidult runs from April 24 to May 2.
+Next on: The Maidult runs from April 25 to May 3, 2020.

-The Jakobidult is on from June 24 to July 1 and the Kirchweihdult runs from October 16 to 24.
+The Jakobidult is on from July 25 to August 2, 2020.
+The Kirchweihdult runs from October 17 to 25, 2020.

 Location and directions: The market take takes place on Mariahilfsplatz, an open area around the Mariahilfskirche, a church you can see from some way off.